oberien/refunct-tas/README.md

   into quarantine.
   Redownload the zip file and either whitelist `refunct-tas.exe` or disable it while you are using the TAS tool.
-* **The TAS tool doesn't move correctly**:
-  Please make sure that the keys configured in `Config.toml` match the ones configured ingame.
 * **I got EAC banned**:
   No, you didn't.
 Refunct does not come with EAC.
 Period.